All Episodes

 I think Alex is trying to speculate that he had tax problems and that he got blackmailed over it.

-That's kind of the suggestion that Alex is making.
+That's kind of the suggestion that Alex.

 jordan holmes